vaibbhavk/vaibbhavk/README.md

 WebBrainsMedia, Internship (Remote) – (01/09/2021-07/10/2021)

-- Build a CRM showcase website and a management dashboard for the same.
+- Built a CRM showcase website and a management dashboard for the same.
 - Used React, Firebase, Gatsby, HTML, CSS, Material UI, JavaScript, Framer Motion.

 ## Frontend Web Development